Helixium Whitepaper v1.0

 Supply 46,000,000 HLX

 Fixed genesis supply inspired by the 46 human chromosomes.
-One HLX equals 100,000,000 base units.
+One HLX equals 100,000,000 nucleo.

 Verification Helix Proof